alex-arapov-pmp/dedcoin/INSTALL.md

-# Installing dedcoin Core
+# Installing Dedcoin Core

 ### Pre-compiled binaries

-The easiest way to install the latest version of the dedcoin Core software is by to download the latest precompiled binaries for your platform from the [release page](https://github.com/dedcoin/dedcoin/releases).
+The easiest way to install the latest version of the Dedcoin Core software is by to download the latest precompiled binaries for your platform from the [release page](https://github.com/dedcoin/dedcoin/releases).
 Currently, binaries are released for the following platforms: